 Eight credit unions - EIS-Standard Motor Products, Inc., Hartford Knights of Columbus, Heublein/United Distillers and Vintners, Goss & DeLeeuw Machine Company, Loctite Corporation and its subsidiaries, Tech Systems, Inc., and its corporate office, Harborview Credit Union, Capitol Region Federal Credit Union, and MiddConn Federal Credit Union - have merged into Dutch Point Credit Union over the years, allowing those members to continue to enjoy credit union financial services and benefits.

 In 2004, the Connecticut State Banking Department granted Dutch Point a community charter, allowing us to serve consumers in the counties of Hartford, Middlesex, New Haven and New London.

-Today, we are a Connecticut credit union with more than 23,000 members and assets of $300 million.
+Today, we are a Connecticut credit union with more than 23,000 members and assets of over $450 million.
 We are proud of the road we've traveled over the last half century, and we look forward to spending our future with you.

 Credit Union Values